Assistant/Associate/Full ProfessorJob Description:

-The Department of Mechanical and Aerospace Engineering (MAE) in the Herbert Wertheim College of Engineering at the University of Florida invites applicants for multiple tenure-track positions at the rank of Assistant/Associate/Full Professor.
-Although consideration will be given to all ranks, the anticipated hiring rank is Assistant Professor.
-Areas of focus include: (1) autonomy and autonomous systems, (2) soft matter engineering, (3) energy, and (4) computational sciences, including computational science in support of the above areas.
+The Department of Mechanical and Aerospace Engineering (MAE) in the Herbert Wertheim College of Engineering at the University of Florida invites applicants for multiple tenure‐track/tenured positions at the rank of Assistant/Associate/Full Professor.
+Although consideration will be given to all ranks, the anticipated hiring rank is primarily Assistant Professor.
+Areas of focus include: (1) Advanced manufacturing, with emphasis on healthcare, (2) Aerospace/Space systems and aerodynamics, (3) Autonomy and autonomous systems, (4) Energy, (5) Soft matter engineering, (6) Biomechanics, and (7) Computational sciences, including computational science in support of the above areas.
 Exceptional candidates in other areas may also be considered.
 Applicants must have a Ph.D. in mechanical or aerospace engineering, or a related field in engineering or science.
-Successful applicants will be expected to be an effective teacher at undergraduate and graduate levels, and to build a vibrant externally-funded research program.
+Successful applicants will be expected to be an effective teacher at undergraduate and graduate levels, and to build a vibrant externally‐funded research program.

 University of Florida counts among its greatest strengths – and a major component of its excellence – that it values broad diversity in its faculty, students, and staff and creates a robust, inclusive and welcoming climate for learning, research and other work.
 UF is committed to equal educational and employment opportunity and access and seeks individuals of all races, ethnicities, genders and other attributes who, among their many exceptional qualifications, have a record of including a broad diversity of individuals in work and learning activities.
 The selection process will be conducted in accord with the provisions of Florida's 'Government in the Sunshine' and Public Records Laws.Advertised Salary: